-The Ellis family, Capt.
-Heath, Capt.
-Tom, Kay are the owners of the Schooner Thomas E. Lannon.
+The Ellis family, Captain Heath, his wife Yvonne, and Captain Tom are the owners of the Schooner Thomas E. Lannon.
 You are sure to see most of them in the office and onboard.
 It’s definitely a family business.
 This link will take you to a gallery so that you can see pictures of all the Ellises.

 Born in 1950 in Gloucester, MA, Tom Ellis graduated from St. Peter’s Boys High School in 1969 and Wentworth Institute of Technology with an associate degree in production engineering technology.
 From 1971 to 1985, he worked for the family construction business, Fred Ellis & Sons, Inc. The scope of the work included repairs and maintenance of existing homes, the construction of new and solar homes, as well as finish work on commercial office space.
 The company also bought, improved, and sold single and multi-family homes during this period.

 The White Elephant Shop.
 In 1985, Tom bought the White Elephant Shop in Essex, MA with his friend and neighbor, Rick Grobe and worked hard to develop this retail antique business.
 A major fire gutted the building in 1991 and forced Tom back into the general contracting business.
 In less than three months, Tom had managed the reconstruction of the building from the ground up and The White Elephant Shop was back in operation.
 The business is consistently voted one of the best antique shops on the North Shore.
 Tom sold his interest in the White Elephant in January of 1997 to his partner so that he could focus his energies on the Schooner Thomas E. Lannon.